Xin Qiji — A Heroic Knight, A Great Poet, and A Sincere Patriot of the Song Dynasty

 Xin Qiji's Calligraphy Work "Qu Guo Tie" — Palace Museum

-Xin Qiji’s sadness and disappointment made the second part of his life unfulfilled and hopeless; however, this brought Chinese literature a great poet.
+Xin Qiji's sadness and disappointment marked the second part of his life with unfulfillment and hopelessness; however, it also birthed a great poet in Chinese literature.

 He wrote hundreds of Ci (another type of Chinese Poetry) to show his love for his country and people.

-Most of his Ci works were ambitious and brave and full of manliness concerning the army, military, battlefield, homeland, and personal integrity.
+Most of his Ci works were ambitious, brave, and imbued with a sense of manliness, delving into themes of the army, military, battlefield, homeland, and personal integrity.

-Moreover, people could see the real military lives of the Song Dynasty from his masterpieces; only General Yue Fei’s Ci works were as heroic as his.
+Moreover, people could glimpse the real military life of the Song Dynasty through his masterpieces; during that time, only General Yue Fei’s Ci works matched his in heroism.

 Glass Crossguard (Jian Ge) of the Song Dynasty — Nanjing Museum (Photo by Dongmaiying)

-When Xin Qiji was 63, the Song Empire again planned to march north and take back the lost lands.
+When Xin Qiji was 63, the Song Empire once more planned to march north and reclaim the lost lands.

 He was excited about being summoned back and nominated for important positions.